programmatom/TreeLib/README.md

 The tolerances are fairly strict at this time, so there may be spurious failures reported.
 However, deviations should be investigated before being dismissed.

-Also, I have run into problems on CPUs with thermal management, especially Intel Turbo-Boost.
+Also, I have run into problems on CPUs with thermal management, especially AMD's Turbo Core but also Intel's Turbo-Boost.
+I'd recommend disabling this feature during performance test runs.
+There can also be an issue with ambient temperature, where the warmer the weather, the slower the processor runs under load.
 This is particularly an issue if testing on a laptop.
-Specifically, the warmer the weather, the slower the processor runs under load, which skews the performance results.
-Try to run the baseline and the actual test at similar ambient temperatures!
+Try to run the baseline and the actual test at similar ambient temperatures.

 Code Coverage
 ===